ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/animation-graph-asset.md

 # Animation Graph Asset

 The *animation graph asset* is used to configure complex animations.
-See the [animation graph (TODO)](animation-graph-overview.md) chapter for a conceptual description.
+See the [animation graph](animation-graph-overview.md) chapter for a conceptual description.

 ![Animation Graph Asset](media/anim-controller-asset.png)